 The shopping cart button fits the menu seamlessly and can be fully configured to your liking.
-This includes the option to display the number of items and/or sub-total in the menu, a choice of ten cart icons, and the menu alignment.
+This includes displaying the number of items and/or sub-total in the menu.
+A choice of ten cart icons and the menu alignment.

 We’ve already covered a few plugins that let you improve the default WooCommerce checkout process.
-If you want ultimate control over your checkout, though, WooCommerce Checkout Field Editor is the plugin for you.
-It lets you customize every field displayed on the checkout screen.
+If you want ultimate control over your checkout, WooCommerce Checkout Field Editor is the plugin for you.
+It enables you to customize every field displayed on the checkout screen.

-While there are probably more advanced plugins out there — for example, WooCommerce Checkout Manager has a lot more features — this plugin crams only the essential functionalities into a highly usable package.
-(Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its own good.)
+While there are probably more advanced plugins out there.
+So, for example, WooCommerce Checkout Manager has a lot more features.
+So, this plugin crams only the essential functionalities into a highly usable package.
+(Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its good.)

 The WooCommerce Checkout Field Editor plugin lets you add either text or drop-down menu fields to your checkout.
-The one noticeable weakness is a lack of advanced fields — a calendar date selector field would not go amiss, for example.
+The one noticeable weakness is a lack of advanced areas.
+A calendar date selector field would not go amiss, for example.

 You can then customize the label and placeholder text, plus specify whether the field is required.
 You can also use the plugin’s drag-and-drop to rearrange the order of the fields.

 The plugin even lets you customize the default WooCommerce checkout fields.
-However, don’t go overboard with this, as some fields are required in a certain format by payment gateways, so you could cause your checkout to break.
+However, don’t go overboard with this, as payment gateways require some areas in a specific format.
+So you could cause your checkout to break.

-Not to worry, though, as WooCommerce Checkout Field Editor comes with one important safeguarding feature: a ‘reset to defaults‘ button, just in case.
+Not to worry, though, as WooCommerce Checkout Field Editor comes with one crucial safeguarding feature.
+A ‘reset to defaults‘ button, just in case.

 Sounds good?
 Then you need the WooCommerce Product Gift Wrap plugin.
 The plugin adds a few simple fields to the WooCommerce settings screen: Enable gift wrapping, default gift wrapping cost, and gift wrap message.
 These settings can be manually overridden on individual product pages, too.